For educators in grades 5-12

 Check back for dates and location.

 Connecting hard science and public policy, will provide three powerhouse days of professional development for teachers in grades 5-12, with breakouts by grade level clusters.
 Connect with industry-leading science research professionals from Mt.
 Sinai Pediatric Environmental Health Specialty Unit and learn advocacy skills from leaders of CUNY School of Law's Center for Urban Environmental Reform.
 Participants will learn to use New York City to make authentic place-based connections and will come away with citizen science opportunities for students.
-Up to three P-credits are available for NYC DoE teachers when registering first through the online ASPDP catalog.

 Participating Teachers will be able to: